 List<Result> results = transaction.scan(scan);

-You can omit the clustering key boundaries, or you can specify either a start boundary or an end boundary.
-If you don’t specify orderings, you get results ordered by clustering order you defined when creating the table.
+You can omit the clustering-key boundaries or specify either a start boundary or an end boundary.
+If you don't specify orderings, you will get results ordered by the clustering order that you defined when creating the table.

-Also, you can specify projections to choose which columns are returned, and limit to specify the number of records to return in Scan operations.
+In addition, you can specify projections to choose which columns are returned and use limit to specify the number of records to return in Scan operations.

-You can also execute a Scan operation with a secondary index.
+You can execute a Scan operation by using a secondary index.

-Instead of specifying a partition key, you can specify an index key (specifying an indexed column) to use a secondary index as follows:
+Instead of specifying a partition key, you can specify an index key (indexed column) to use a secondary index as follows:

-// Create a Scan operation with a secondary index
+// Create a `Scan` operation by using a secondary index.

 Key indexKey = Key.ofFloat("c4", 1.23F);